drjimbob/MidiFixForSongBeats/README.md

 # MidiFixForSongBeats

-Fix MIDI files to be able to play in Yamaha Song Beats for DTX drums
+## Fix MIDI files to be able to play in Yamaha Song Beats for DTX drums

 To use on a Linux/Unix/Mac OS computer, download the three ruby scripts `MidiFixForSongBeats.rb`, `mididefs.rb`, and `midifile.rb` into a directory with MIDI files on a computer with ruby installed.
 Often ruby is installed by default.
 MIDI files may be downloaded from sites like http://www.midiworld.com/ or https://freemidi.org/.

 Then run `ruby MidiFixForSongBeats.rb *.mid` to convert all the MIDI files in the current directory.
 The fixed files will appear in a sub-directory called `fixed/`.

-This works with [Yamaha DTX drums](https://usa.yamaha.com/products/musical_instruments/drums/el_drums/drum_kits/index.html) and [Yamaha Song Beats (app store link)](https://itunes.apple.com/us/app/song-beats/id546319014?mt=8).
+This works with [Yamaha DTX drums](https://usa.yamaha.com/products/musical_instruments/drums/el_drums/drum_kits/index.html) and [Yamaha Song Beats (app store link)](https://itunes.apple.com/us/app/song-beats/id546319014).

 The script that I wrote uses [midifile.rb](http://www.goodeveca.net/midifile_rb/) as well as mididefs (adopted from GMlister) taken from this repository released under an open source license.

-This script does the following things:
+## What the MidiFixForSongBeats.rb Script Does

 1. Converts to to Format 0 (basically puts everything onto a single midi track).
 2. Strips out SysEx Midi messages (System Exclusive) that prevent it from working